00nx6/dnd/README.md

 Combat is a class that takes the enemies from the dict and the player with his companions and pauses the story. (meaning no more calls until the battle is decided)

-#### Enemies will be made into a subclass of enemy having:
+Enemies will be stored in the combat instance.
-   - hp: int
-   - dmg: text
-   - def: int

 damage is given as `1d6 + 2` translating to 1 dice roll of a 6 sided dice + 2 as a base damage.

 If damage done doesn't exceed def then attack will miss.